trflorian/godot-python-comm/README.md

 ### Camera Stream
 1. Open the Godot project in the `godot/` directory and run the game scene `camera_stream/camera_stream.tscn`.
-2. Install the python requirements for in the `python/` directory by running `pip install -r requirements.txt` from that directory.
+2. Install the python requirements for in the `python/` directory by running `pip install -r requirements.txt` from that directory or using `uv sync`.
 3. From the same folder you can then run the `camera_stream.py` script.

 ## Greeting Demo